Disclosure: This meal was provided for me; all opinions are my own.

-If you are looking for exceptional Italian food in Half Moon Bay then look no further then Via Uno Cucina Italiana & Bar.
-This small restaurant has a warm charm and a menu which is very unique and includes things such as marinated octopus with corn and lemon olive oil to a half calzone, half pizza.
-I got a chance to try it last time I was in the area and it was one of the best meals I have had in recent memory.
+If you are looking for exceptional Italian food in Half Moon Bay, then look no further then Via Uno Cucina Italiana & Bar.
+This small restaurant has a warm charm and a menu that is unique and includes things such as marinated octopus with corn and lemon olive oil to a half calzone, half pizza.
+I got a chance to try it last time I was in the area, and it was one of the best meals I have had in recent memory.
 Here is all the information.

 - Cost: $18-$22